Hurricane Idalia makes landfall in Florida

 The storm rapidly intensified before landfall registering as a Category 4 storm, with maximum sustained winds of 130 miles per hour.
 The storm was downgraded to a Category 2 hurricane about an hour after landfall.

 Idalia struck the coast at around 7:45 a.m.
 ET near Keaton Beach, roughly 75 miles southwest of Tallahassee, according to the National Hurricane Center.
-Land interaction has caused winds to weaken slightly.
-The storm is moving very fast to the north-northeast at 18 mph.
+Land interaction has caused winds to weaken significantly.
+The storm is moving very fast to the north-northeast at 20 mph.

-Idalia will likely still be a low-end hurricane as it crosses the South Carolina/Georgia border and then downgrade to a tropical storm as the center of circulation passes near or through our viewing area.
-The timing will be overnight on Wednesday into Thursday.

-A Tropical Storm Warning is in effect for Florence, Marion, and Horry counties.
-Darlington, Dillon, Marlboro, and Robeson counties are under a Tropical Storm Watch.
+A Tropical Storm Warning is in effect for every county in our viewing area.
 Remember a warning means tropical storm conditions are expected and a watch means those conditions are possible.
-An areal flood watch is also in effect.
+An areal flood watch is also in effect along with a coastal flood warning for coastal Horry and Georgetown counties.
+An areal flood watch means persistent, heavy rainfall is excepted for a prolonged period of time.
+In this case, heavy rain is expected from 3 p.m. to midnight.

+Flood warnings have been issued for numerous rivers in the Pee Dee and border belt.
+Most rivers are forecasted at minor to moderate flood stage and they will rapidly increase tomorrow and crest throughout the weekend.

-With the heavy rain, the potential begins late Wednesday morning and continues through Thursday morning.
-The Weather Prediction Center has our area at a Moderate Risk for excessive rainfall Wednesday afternoon and overnight.
+With the heavy rain, the potential begins Wednesday afternoon and continues through Thursday morning.
+The Weather Prediction Center has our area at a moderate risk for excessive rainfall Wednesday afternoon and overnight.
 Rainfall totals will range from 5-8″ throughout the area.

 Idalia could also bring storm surge Wednesday evening and overnight.
 2′ to 4′ of storm surge is possible, plus coastal flooding due to a King Tide expected around 7:45 pm Wednesday.

 The timing is going to be the biggest factor for the potential of coastal flooding.
-Models have onshore flow corresponding with the high tide which means it will be significant, but not as bad as the surge that came with Hurricane Ian.
-The Wednesday evening high tide will be King Tide and the highest lunar tide of the month.
-Wednesday night is also when tropical storm-force winds are expected to arrive which are winds between 39-74 mph.
+Onshore flow begins around the time of high tide, but the strongest flow is after midnight which is four hours after high tide.
+Therefore, coastal flooding will not be as bad as with Hurricane Ian.
+The Wednesday evening high tide will be a King Tide and the highest lunar tide of the month.
+Wednesday night is also when tropical storm-force winds are expected to arrive which are winds between 39-74mph.

 Tornados are the final threat to consider.
 The Storm Prediction Center has the Grand Strand in a 10% tornado risk for this evening and overnight tomorrow.
 Tropical tornadoes are pretty common, usually, they are brief and do not get very strong.
-No tornado watches are in effect for our area just yet.
+A tornado watch is now in effect for Horry and Georgetown counties until 10 p.m.